vlad24/JavaLover/README.md

 # Java Lover
 ### Disclaimer
 When I am free in leisure time I am keen on reading some IT related articles.
-Sometimes you may face some material which you want to get your hands on or sometimes you want to review something you knew, studied, etc.
+Sometimes you may face some material which you want to get your hands on.
+Also sometimes you want to review something you knew, studied, etc.
 Here I dump all things that I have implemented in such cases.
 *Also here I put small interview tasks that I was sometime ago asked to implement.*